 “I always rely on my sphere of influence and past clients.
-I spend lots of time talking to them, reaching out to them, and supporting their endeavors, such as advertising for their kid’s sports programs and sponsoring events.
-They are at the heart of my business and those relationships are key when there is a recession and it’s going to be a bit slower.
+I spend lots of time talking to them, reaching out to them, and supporting their endeavors, such as advertising for their kids’ sports programs and sponsoring events.
+They are at the heart of my business, and those relationships are key when there is a recession, and it’s going to be a bit slower.

 “Also, when there is a recession, I get to spend more time on the things I am involved with and see more people in a social atmosphere, which is a great way to connect with your sphere.”

-6. Make the Switch to a Nearly All-digital Operation
+9. Make the Switch to a Nearly All-digital Operation

 Aleksandra Scepanovic, Managing Director of Ideal Properties Group in New York City, told us:

-9. Build a Financial Safety Net
+10. Build a Financial Safety Net

-One way to do this is with home equity.
+As times get tight, you may need a little extra financial security.
 The majority of real estate agents are homeowners, which means many of us have equity in our properties that may be unleveraged.